bertrandk/rio-js-training-data-fetch-demo/README.md

 - render
 - `componentDidMount`

-It is a common pratice, and also mentioned in the [React Documentation](https://reactjs.org/docs/react-component.html#componentdidmount) to use the `componentDidMount` hook to fetch data.
+It is a common practice and also mentioned in the [React Documentation](https://reactjs.org/docs/react-component.html#componentdidmount) to use the `componentDidMount` hook to fetch data.

 For this exercise, we will be building a simple search for HackerNews and listing the results.